Aircraft routing and crew pairing: updated algorithms at Air France: Experimental results

 \subsection{Integrated problem}

-\Cref{tab:IPresults} provides numerical results of the integrated aircraft routing and crew pairing solution scheme on our instances.
-The first column provides the instance solved, and the next column the short connection constraints strength parameter~$\gamma$.
-The next column provides the number of steps of the integrated problem algorithm of Section~\ref{sec:integrated_problem} before convergence.
-The two next columns provide the parameter $\kappa$ of the label correcting algorithm defined in \Cref{sub:enhanced_bounds_computations_for_the_column_generation_context}, and the total number of column generation iterations realized on the successive integrated problem algorithms steps.
-The column ``CP CG time'' provides the proportion of the total CPU time spent in the column generation, i.e., solving the pricing subproblem and the linear relaxation of the master problem, and the next column the proportion spent solving the integer version of the crew pairing master problem.
-The column ``AR time'' provides the proportion spent solving aircraft routing integer program \eqref{eq:ARprogram}.
+\Cref{tab:IPresults} provides the results for the integrated problem.
+The constraint strength parameter $\gamma$ of the end of Section~\ref{sec:integrated_problem} is equal to 0.9, and the bounds sets size $\kappa$ is equal to $150$.
+The first column provides the instance solved.
+Columns ``Integ.~steps'' provides the number of steps of the integrated problem algorithm of Section~\ref{sec:integrated_problem} before convergence.
+Column ``CG it.~total'' provides the total number of column generation iterations realized on the successive integrated problem algorithms steps.
+Column ``\eqref{eq:MasterProblem} CG time'' provides the proportion of the total CPU time spent in the column generation, i.e., solving the pricing subproblem and the linear relaxation of the master problem, and column ``\eqref{eq:MasterProblem} MIP time'' the proportion spent solving the integer version of the crew pairing master problem.
+The column ``\eqref{eq:ARprogram} time'' provides the proportion spent solving aircraft routing integer program \eqref{eq:ARprogram}.
 The column ``Sho.~Con.'' gives the number of short connections in the final solution.
 The linear relaxation of the crew pairing master problem \eqref{eq:MasterProblem} with no short connection constraint is used as the lower bound on the cost of an optimal solution.
 The gap provided is between the cost of the solution returned and this lower bound.
 Finally, the last column provides the total CPU time needed by the algorithm.
+Only instance A320-fam could not be solved, as the algorithm had not converged after one week of computing time.

 We emphasize the fact that the solution returned by the approximate algorithm is almost optimal.
-Practically speaking, the gap obtained is non-greater than 10 euros.
+Practically speaking, the gap obtained is less than or equal to 0.01\%.
 The computation time needed to obtain a near optimal solution of the integrated problem is of the same order of magnitude than the time needed to obtain a solution of the crew pairing problem in \Cref{tab:CPresults}.
-Solving aircraft routing and crew pairing sequentially strongly constrains the solution: indeed, when solved in an integrated fashion, around half of the connections in the solution are short connections.
+Solving aircraft routing and crew pairing sequentially strongly constrains the solution: Indeed, when solved in an integrated fashion, around half of the connections in the solution are short connections.